dswelbor/student-hub/README.md

 # Model Database Migrations
 ## Take care committing migrations!
 Migrations should made by the developer updating one model at a time.
-The developer should then run `python manage.py makemigrations` when committing changes to the repository.<br><br>
+The developer should then run `python manage.py makemigrations <app-name>` when committing changes to the repository.<br><br>
 The following link discusses the issues with conflicts in migrations in vcs.<br>
 https://stackoverflow.com/questions/28035119/should-i-be-adding-the-django-migration-files-in-the-gitignore-file